quapka/sqc-project-plan/README.md

 ### Code refactoring

 The vast majority of the code is expected to be implemented in [Rust](https://www.rust-lang.org/).
 This programming language is rather new and while stable it is still developing.
 Therefore the ability to refactor the code is anticipated --- this should be reflected e.g. by having the test suites _rich_ and _flexible_ enough to encourage refactoring.
 Further refactoring is motivated also by the goal of implementing a new protocol where the actual usage can lead to furter alterations and improvements of the specs.
+Also Stratum v2 specifications are still Work In Progress (WIP).

 Significant code refactorings are more than expected as Bitcoin (implementation-wise) and Rust are new areas for the grantee.
 However, Rust and its features have already been studied a lot by the grantee.